 Refunds: Class payments are non-refundable and can only be applied only to the current term’s class for which you have signed up.

-Prerequisites: There is no prerequisite for Level 1 class.
-Students may skip this class and start with Level 2 only if they have a year of prior improv experience or have completed the full training program at a major comedy school (e.g. UCB, PIT, Magnet, Second City, iO, Groundlings, CIC, The Pack, Annoyance, etc).
+Prerequisites: There is no prerequisite for our Intro to Improv class.
+Students may skip this class and start with Level 1 only if they have completed one full-length improv class at a major comedy school (e.g. UCB, PIT, Magnet, Second City, iO, Groundlings, CIC, The Pack, Annoyance, etc).

-Class Size: Classes are limited to 16 students.
+Class Size: Classes are limited to 16 students, unless otherwise noted.

 Teacher Subs: Classes may have a substitute teacher on short notice.